Destaq/destaq.github.io/index.md

 excerpt: "Backend programmer on the software engineering route interested in machine learning and data analysis."
 intro:
   - excerpt: "Hi, I'm Simon, an American high schooler currently living in Europe.
-I deeply enjoy programming and writing, and code in Python, Java, and Javascript."
+I deeply enjoy programming and writing, and code in Python, Java, and JavaScript."

 feature_row:
   - image_path: assets/images/readable.png